Data Privacy Guide: Definition, Explanations, and Importance

 Last, but not least, privacy policies that you “accept” when signing up with cloud storage vendors can change and are virtually impossible to keep track of.

-Why Privacy Matters even more for Businesses
+Why Data Privacy Matters even more for Businesses

 Most discussions around data privacy center around the rights of individuals.
-But with regulations like GDPR that have effectively shifted the accountability around privacy to businesses, privacy of data has become a business / regulatory problem.
+But with regulations like GDPR that have effectively shifted the accountability around privacy to businesses, the privacy of data has become a business / regulatory problem.

 If one thinks about it a little, Data privacy can be a bigger problem for businesses than for individuals.
 Most individuals at some level, are willing to trade some privacy for convenience.
 Businesses have too much at stake to allow any breach in privacy of their data.
 The resulting penalties can be enormous.

 Let’s take a look at this in the context of the cloud.
-An individual may be ‘ok’ having some private information made available to Google in return for flight reminders, weather updates and traffic tips.
+An individual may be ‘ok’ having some private information made available to Google in return for flight reminders, weather updates, and traffic tips.
 So, uploading a boarding pass into Google docs may not seem like a big deal.
-But an enterprise may not be comfortable allowing flight information for a senior executive be accessible to anybody other than who needs to know.
+But an enterprise may not be comfortable allowing flight information for a senior executive is accessible to anybody other than who needs to know.

-When businesses use data management solutions like backup, data archiving, file collaboration and file sharing solutions – the decision about where to house the data repository backing these applications becomes an important question.
+When businesses use data management solutions like backup, data archiving, file collaboration, and file sharing solutions – the decision about where to house the data repository backing these applications becomes an important question.

-While using services like Google Docs, OneDrive for Business, or Dropbox may seem straightforward enough, SaaS services such as these which utilize public cloud infrastructure, pose a bevy of challenges for a business’ security team.
+While using services like Google Docs, OneDrive for Business or Dropbox may seem straightforward enough, SaaS services such as these which utilize public cloud infrastructure, pose a bevy of challenges for a business’ security team.

 Most SaaS vendors today offer to encrypt the data sitting in their data centers, but the encryption comes with some risks.

-- Most public cloud vendors own and control the encryption keys, or in the least retain the ability to decrypt data with keys the customer might actually control.
+- Most public cloud vendors own and control the encryption keys, or at the least retain the ability to decrypt data with keys the customer might actually control.
 This means that they are in a position to decrypt data at any time and gain access.

 - Also, if asked by government bodies to turn over sensitive data, many public cloud vendors have no choice but to immediately comply and share data in decrypted form, because the laws of the land may require them to do so.

-How Parablu Helps
+How Parablu Helps with Data Privacy

 Parablu’s Private Storage Container, BluKrypt™ with its secure cloud gateway has been designed to protect enterprise data in the cloud.
 BluKrypt doesn’t merely encrypt data – it obfuscates it thoroughly.
 File names, folder names, etc. become undecipherable on the target storage when BluKrypt™ is in use.
 Files may also be chunked up into smaller components and encrypted separately.
 All data processed by BluKrypt is encrypted both in-flight and at rest.
 When in flight we use TLS 1.2 with strong ciphers.